Ingen10/opendaq-fw/doc/serial-protocol.rst

 For reasons of compatibility with Arduino_ platform, USB handler uses a VCP (Virtual COM Port) configuration.
-Thus, when the device is connected to a computer, a new COM port is created, and it can be accessed as any other serial port.
+Thus, when the device is connected to a computer, a new serial port is created, and it can be accessed as any other serial port.
 In order to communicate with openDAQ, the following settings must be configured in the terminal program that you are using:

 - Rate: 115200 baud
 - Data Bits: 8